Sustainability: It's Not Just a Trend, it’s a Movement Your Brand Needs to Join

-From fashion to interiors, many brands are looking to jump on board the sustainability train, but where to begin?
-There’s so many directions (and misdirections) in this tricky field, so we’ve come to the rescue sharing some innovative ways to make your brand more green.
+With so many directions (and misdirection’s) in this tricky field, we’re here to help.
+We’re sharing some innovative ways to make your brand greener and more eco-friendly.

 Prepare to meet your maker

 Sustainability isn’t just about saving the planet – it’s also about sustaining those who make the products we sell.
-Ethical manufacture has become a heated topic in recent years as customers are wanting more transparency around the where, the how and the who of the products they’re buying (Check out the Who made my clothes? movement)
+Ethical manufacture has become a heated topic in recent years as customers are wanting more transparency around the where, the how and the who of the products they’re buying (check out the Who made my clothes? movement).

 This means brands need to consider their social model in the same way they consider their pricing model.
-What many brands don’t realise is that choosing more ethical manufacturing methods is a great way to harnessing a larger, more conscious audience.
+What many brands don’t realise is that choosing more ethical manufacturing methods is a great way to harness a larger, more conscious audience.
 With all the bad press associated with cheap manufacturing & poor working conditions, consumers are demanding their products without the guilt, and quite rightly so!

 Need help seeking ethical manufacturers?
 Ethical Clothing Australia has a database of ethically accredited makers both here and overseas just waiting for your call.